906Technologies/DockerAuthentication/README.md

 As described by docker here:

 <https://docs.docker.com/registry/spec/auth/token/>

 and the JWT spec:

 <https://docs.docker.com/registry/spec/auth/jwt/>

 Rough implementation outline

-1. Create a config.yml with the fields listed in config.yaml.dist
+1. Create a config.yml with the fields listed in config.yaml.dist.
-2. Create your docker registry plus configuration of a proxy if you wish to have a port in the URL
+2. Create your docker registry plus configuration of a proxy if you wish to have a port in the URL.
-3. Update your docker registry config.yml, example listed below
+3. Update your docker registry config.yml, example listed below.
-4. Restart your registry after changes to the registries config.yaml
+4. Restart your registry after changes to the registries config.yaml.

 This is the docker run command I use to initialze my registry I use port 50000 with a apache proxy setup for that port to be served on a subdomain.